#1 Professional Air Sealing Services

 - Hot and cold rooms, including uneven temperatures between rooms

 - High heating or cooling bills

 - Ice dams in the winter

 - Dry indoor air in the winter

-- Attics – When your attic isn’t properly insulated, you may experience excessive air leakage and energy loss as a result.
-Air sealing can keep cold air in during the summer and retain warm air throughout the cold season.
+- Attics – Over 25% of the energy your home uses escapes upward.
+When your attic isn’t properly insulated, you may experience excessive air leakage and energy loss as a result.
+Air sealing can keep cold air in the warmer months and retain warm air throughout the cold season.

 - Exhaust Fans and Vents – Any fans or vents that have access to the outdoors can be culprits for leaking air, but an insulation barrier can help reduce airflow and remedy the situation.

-- Attic Hatches – Extra weatherstripping should be added around the frame of your attic hatch to help reduce energy loss.
+- Attic Hatches – Since so much energy tends to escape through your attic, extra weatherstripping should be added around the frame of your attic hatch to help reduce energy loss.

 - Air Ducts – Poorly sealed air ducts allow conditioned and heated air to escape to other spaces.
 These should always be air sealed to increase efficiency.